Hypfer/Valetudo/docs/_pages/general/getting-started.md

 your warranty.
 Usually it's possible to simply use the buttons on the robot to start a cleanup.
 No need to use an official app.

-If everything seems to be working fine with no unexpected error messages, weird behaviour or things catching fire, you can now navigate to the [rooting instructions](https://valetudo.cloud/pages/general/rooting-instructions.html) docs page and follow the matching guide for your model of robot.
+If everything seems to be working fine with no unexpected error messages, weird behaviour or things catching fire, you can now start following the rooting instructions for your [supported robot](https://valetudo.cloud/pages/general/supported-robots.html).

 ## Joining Wifi<a id='joining_wifi'></a>